 OMRI Board Welcomes New Member

-(January 13, 2022) Leslie Touzeau, of Quality Certification Services (QCS), has joined OMRI as a member of the organization’s Board of Directors.
+(August 9, 2023) Silvia Abel-Caines, Ph.D., of Organic Valley has joined OMRI as a member of the organization’s Board of Directors.

 As a 501(c)3 nonprofit organization, OMRI relies on its board to oversee policy and standards, and provide overall governance for the organization.
-The board is made up of volunteer stakeholders from across the organic industry, including certifiers, farmers, processors, consumer and public interest groups, and input suppliers.
+The OMRI Board is comprised of volunteer stakeholders from across the organic industry, including certifiers, farmers, processors, consumer and public interest groups, and input suppliers.
 This arrangement ensures independence and impartiality in decision-making by bringing together a wide array of perspectives.
-OMRI board members may serve up to four consecutive two-year terms.
+OMRI Board members may serve up to four consecutive two-year terms.
+The OMRI Board broadly represents the constituencies of the organic industry with members selected from the community of certifiers, inspectors, farmers, suppliers, processors and handlers, and organizations serving consumer and environmental interests.
+The board is the highest governing body at OMRI.
+It determines OMRI policy and standards, and plays an active part in guiding OMRI in its public service role and in carrying out its mission.

 Founded in 1997 by organic certifiers and stakeholders, OMRI provides an independent review of input products to determine which inputs are allowed for organic use.
-Over the past two decades, the organization has grown to over 9,000 OMRI Listed® products, reviewed to the U.S. National Organic Program standards, the Canada Organic Regime standards, and the Mexico Organic Products Law.
+Over the past two decades, the organization has grown to nearly 10,000 OMRI Listed® products, reviewed to the U.S. National Organic Program standards, the Canada Organic Regime standards, and the Mexico Organic Products Law.